-Network management is a cornerstone of IT that helps ensure that enterprises run efficiently and effectively end to end.
-In recent years, network administration and management, which includes provisioning, security and optimization, have become greatly automated and have started to incorporate advanced technologies.
-Artificial intelligence (AI) and machine learning expand visibility into and control of the network and its devices without increasing the burden on IT teams.
+Network management is a cornerstone of IT that helps ensure enterprises run efficiently and effectively end to end.
+Technologies such as AI and machine learning are beginning to automate many of the functions of network administration and management, which includes provisioning, security and optimization.
+These tools expand visibility into and control of the network and its devices without increasing the burden on IT teams.
+At the same time, network management has been reshaped by the impact of the COVID-19 pandemic, which forced employers to find new ways to extend management oversight to employees working from remote locations.

 In this network management guide, we dig deep into functions, techniques, best practices, next-generation technology and more.
 The links embedded throughout the article lead to even more information and provide a better understanding of the important role network management plays in every enterprise.